vojtechruz/spring-core-cert-notes-4.2/Spring Core Certification Notes 4.2.md

         - AOP is not applied when one method of the class calls method on the same class (will bypass the proxy)

 ##AOP Concepts
-- Join Point - A point in the execution of the app, where aop code will be applied - method call, exception thrown
+- Join Point - A point in the execution of the app, where AOP code will be applied - method call, exception thrown
 - Pointcut - Expression that matches one or multiple Join Points
 - Advice - Code to be executed at each matched Join Point
 - Aspect - Module encapsulating Pointcut and Advice